Adventurous visitors to the capital can soon enjoy one of the stranger party venues in London, a converted grade-2 listed former gun factory.

 “Desserts are in the Bunker Cafe with hot doughnuts, spiced rum and mince pies, British cheeses and dessert cocktails with drinking, DJs and late night fun till midnight,” added the organisers.

-Additionally, guests at central London hotels can take advantage of the late night opening to do some shopping, with a ten per cent discount on everything in the store.
+Additionally, guests at the montcalm london marble arch hotel can take advantage of the late night opening to do some shopping, with a ten per cent discount on everything in the store.

 The Disappearing Dining Club is an organisation that hopes to gather like minded people to enjoy great food and drink in reclaimed or unusual places in London.